-One of my favorite things in my blogging process is making branded graphics for my posts.
+One of my favorite parts of my blogging process is making branded graphics.
 Creating original blog graphics is a two-part process for me, which requires photography and design.
-While I have worked to standardize my graphics for my blog posts, I do enjoy this creative process and coming up with a couple layout templates and photo ideas, two very important aspects for making consistent and dazzling blog graphics.
+While I have worked to standardize my graphics for my blog posts, I do enjoy this creative process and coming up with layout templates and photo ideas—two very important aspects for making consistent and dazzling blog graphics.

 1. Create a style guide.

 Not only does a style guide make this process easier, it also links your blog graphics to your overall branding.
 A style guide can reinforce the messages you are saying with other graphics and words on your site.
 A style guide includes fonts, colors, layout (where text is placed, whether it is justified, etc.) and additional graphics.
 The more detailed a style guide is, the more crisp and clean all your blog photos can look together.
-For awesome tips on creating a style guide, check out Melyssa’s post on Why & How to Create a Style Guide (plus a free worksheet!).
+For awesome tips on creating a style guide, check out my post on how to set up a brand board and why you should.

 2. Set up templates.

 One thing I’ve been doing lately is setting up InDesign templates for my blog graphics.
 If you don’t know, Adobe products have the option to save files as template files (.indt for Indesign and .ait for Illustrator, for example).
-This means that you can open up a fresh untitled version of a blog graphic, quickly make changes and ta-da, a new post graphic ready to use!
+This means that you can open up a fresh untitled version of a blog graphic, quickly make changes and ta-da, a new graphic is ready to use!
 I have made a couple of templates, from simple collage templates to different graphic layouts.
 These would be great for moodboards as well.
 It was time that I stopped being lazy, and really create a template and process for all my photos.
 Easy to do, and such a huge time saver!

 3. Use bright photos.